 22 And as they were eating, he took bread, and blessed, and broke it, and gave it to them, and said, "Take; this is my body."
 (Mk 14:22)

 The language of our narrative reflects the language of the Last Supper.
 We note that the people “ate and were satisfied” and there was much left over, as in Elisha’s day.
 This is our image of the Eucharist, where the left-overs represent the infinite grace of God compared with our own finite need.
 Grace is super-abundant.

 So what of the two fish?
 Christianity has a long history of fish as a symbol of us.
 Considering ancient Hebrew cosmology, the waters of the deep represent the primordial chaos and are the abode of the dead.
 On the fifth day of creation, God created fish – living creatures capable of living in that deathly environment.
 Christians are like these fish: we are spiritually alive in a world dominated by spiritual death.
-Further, we note the fish were created on the fifth day – Friday – the day the Living God suffered death; but through His death, we enjoy life and so this fifth day is special to us.
-It was once a common tradition to eat fish on this fifth day of the week (or to abstain from animal flesh).
-That Jesus included fish in this Eucharistic narrative reminds us that the Eucharist is intimately part of His redemption and is food for us (fish).
+Further, we note the fish were created on the fifth day – Thursday – the day Christ established the Eucharist.
+That Jesus included fish in this Eucharistic narrative reminds us that the Eucharist is spirtual nourishment for us "fish" living in a spiritually dead realm.